mattwagers/stackedit/chapter1.md

 This sketch of how a child learns words, and larger expressions, is a thoroughly-going **behaviorist** account.
 We will spend some time learning about behaviorism later in the course -- and particularly how early developments in modern linguistics upset it as the dominant paradigm in American psychology.
 But a key tenet is plain enough in Bloomfield: particular verbal behaviors are shaped via reward and punishment (bringing the doll $\checkmark$ a reward!; but a disappointing answer? $\times$ a punishment).
 The child will develop a habit of verbal behavior that elicits reward.

 How _accurate_ do you you think Bloomfield's account could be?
+How representative or typical is this interaction between a child and their parent or caretaker?

  is that what we call learning is really the shaping of our responses